 I’ll reveal exactly what this deadly exercise is in just a moment, but first…

 Let me quickly introduce myself…

-My name is Lisa Barwise and I am a health geek!
-My brand is Warrior Goddess Kettlebell Training and I am now the author of the Warrior Goddess Body.
-I’m a holistic health coach, personal trainer and kettlebell instructor and I have been working in the health and fitness industry for 12 years now and have helped 1000s of women worldwide in the quest for getting leaner, stronger, bodies while keeping their curves in a healthy and sustainable way.
+My name is Lisa Barwise and I am a health, fitness and superhero geek!
+I am the creator of Warrior Goddess Kettlebell Training and I consider myself a Fitness Feminist and Wellness Alchemist.
+I’m a holistic health coach, personal trainer and kettlebell instructor and I have been working in the health and fitness industry for nearly 20 years now and have helped 1000s of women worldwide in the quest for getting leaner, stronger, bodies while keeping their curves in a healthy and sustainable way.

 It is not about being skinny- yes we want to look good and there is no shame in that but strong really is the new skinny and I think strong isn’t just about being able to lift heavy things but having a strong and healthy body and immune system combined with inner strength, having a strong character and being a role model.